MediaSFU/Agents/README.md

   </a>
 </p>

+# MediaSFU Quick Start & Agents Overview

-MediaSFU offers a cutting-edge streaming experience that empowers users to customize their recordings and engage their audience with high-quality streams.
+MediaSFU offers a cutting-edge streaming experience that empowers you to customize your recordings and engage your audience with high-quality streams.
 Whether you're a content creator, educator, or business professional, MediaSFU provides the tools you need to elevate your streaming game.

 ---

+## Quick Start Guide

+Follow these three simple steps to integrate MediaSFU into your app in under 15 minutes:

+1. **Get a MediaSFU Account**
+   Sign up for your account on [MediaSFU's website](https://www.mediasfu.com/).

+2. **Create Your AI Credentials**
+   Use the MediaSFU Sandbox or Dashboard to generate your AI credentials.
+Follow the on-screen instructions to obtain your unique credential nicknames and tokens.

+3. **Integrate with Your App**
+   Edit your application according to the individual SDK guides.
+Pass your AI credentials' nicknames as directed.
+   > **Tip:** If your integration endpoint requires it, remember to whitelist `mediasfu.com` and its subdomains.

+---

-# Agents
+## Agents Repository Overview

 Welcome to the **Agents** repository!
-This monorepo contains starter applications for various frameworks to demonstrate how to effectively use the MediaSFU packages.
+This monorepo contains starter applications for various frameworks, designed to help you effectively use MediaSFU packages.

 - **[MediaSFU Agents Overview](https://mediasfu.com/agents)**

-> **Note**: The current default support in these starter apps is for either voice or vision pipelines, but not both simultaneously (i.e., true multimodal).
-Developers wishing to integrate multimodal capabilities can adapt these samples—such as by running partial or custom pipelines—and relay specific events or data to other services or client-side logic to integrate multiple input/output modes effectively.
+> **Important:** The current default support in these starter apps is for either voice or vision pipelines—not both simultaneously (i.e., true multimodal).
+Developers wishing to integrate multimodal capabilities can adapt these samples by running partial or custom pipelines and relaying specific events or data to other services or client-side logic.

-## Table of Contents
+### Table of Contents

 - [Available Starter Apps](#available-starter-apps)
   - [MediaSFU ReactJS](./mediasfu_reactjs/README.md)